-5.2.1.
-NH3
+$5.2.1.\ NH_3$

-The NH_3 emission estimation from livestock is based on the amount of gross nitrogen excreted by each animal category, estimated through local production factors (see 5.1.4.2).
+The NH3 emission estimation from livestock is based on the amount of gross nitrogen excreted by each animal category, estimated through local production factors (see 5.1.4.2).
 The calculation takes into account the different stable types, the number of days in pasture, the different manure management systems, the manure application on land.
 The models used in the three regions differ and are individually described below.

 In Flanders, for the entire time series, the EMAV2.1-model (Broekaert & Bakelants, 2019) was used.
-This is a recent update from the EMAV2.0 version as developed in 2017.
-The update resulted in an entire new timeseries.
 As described in 5.1.4.1 this model calculates the NH3 emission in different emission stadia, taking into account the manure flow throughout the farm.
 From 1990 to 1999 the NH3 emission is calculated on the level of the municipality, using livestock numbers from Statbel.
 From 2000 on this is done on the level of the stable, using detailed input data, as animal number, stable type and N-production.
 These data are collected by the Flemish Land Agency on a yearly basis.
 For a summary in English of the EMAV2.1 model see Annex 5A.
 During the different calculation steps of EMAV2.1, quality control checks are performed.
 At different steps pop ups appear to verify whether the right input data is used (e.g. version of calculation factors, Figure 5-1) or to inform the user something unusual has been detected (e.g. empty rows or columns, Figure 5-2) or an overview of the result of the programmed controls performed (Figure 5-3).